elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-key-environmental-aspects-of-sustainability-and-how-do-they-contribute-to-climate-change-mitigation.md

 url: /learn/history-of-the-world/questions/what-are-the-key-environmental-aspects-of-sustainability-and-how-do-they-contribute-to-climate-change-mitigation
 score: 9.0
 related_article1:
-    id: 166235
+    id: 166231
-    title: What are the primary environmental impacts of human activities like deforestation and pollution?
+    title: >-
+        What were the key technological innovations in ancient civilizations, and how did they impact their development?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
+    url: /learn/history-of-the-world/questions/what-were-the-key-technological-innovations-in-ancient-civilizations-and-how-did-they-impact-their-development
 related_article2:
-    id: 166238
+    id: 166219
-    title: How do data analysis techniques like statistical methods and data visualization aid in historical research?
+    title: >-
+        What is the significance of primary sources in historical research?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-data-analysis-techniques-like-statistical-methods-and-data-visualization-aid-in-historical-research
+    url: /learn/history-of-the-world/questions/what-is-the-significance-of-primary-sources-in-historical-research
 related_article3:
-    id: 166219
+    id: 166235
-    title: What is the significance of primary sources in historical research?
+    title: >-
+        What are the primary environmental impacts of human activities like deforestation and pollution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-significance-of-primary-sources-in-historical-research
+    url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
 related_article4:
-    id: 166226
+    id: 166237
-    title: How can stress management techniques improve mental health?
+    title: >-
+        What are the main components involved in constructing historical narratives?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-can-stress-management-techniques-improve-mental-health
+    url: /learn/history-of-the-world/questions/what-are-the-main-components-involved-in-constructing-historical-narratives
 related_article5:
-    id: 166237
+    id: 166219
+    title: >-
-    title: What are the main components involved in constructing historical narratives?
+        What is the significance of primary sources in historical research?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-components-involved-in-constructing-historical-narratives
+    url: /learn/history-of-the-world/questions/what-is-the-significance-of-primary-sources-in-historical-research
 ---

 &nbsp;